AI Policy Tracker

 Data Center & Utility Modernization

 The incentive-first approach to making Colorado a national hub for AI infrastructure.
-HB 1030 offers a 100% state sales and use tax exemption on data center equipment for 20 years, but only for projects that invest at least $250 million within five years, create jobs at 110% of the county average wage, use prevailing wages and apprenticeship programs, and install closed-loop cooling systems.
-Unlike the competing SB 102, this bill uses a broader "renewable and clean energy" definition that includes small modular nuclear reactors alongside solar and wind.
-Environmental groups have branded it a "data center handout bill," while supporters argue it's the only way Colorado can compete with neighboring states offering aggressive incentive packages.
+HB 1030 offers a 100% state sales and use tax exemption on data center equipment for 20 years, with a possible 10-year extension, but only for projects that invest at least $250 million within five years, use prevailing wages and craft labor / apprenticeship programs, and install closed-loop (water-efficient) cooling systems.
+Unlike the competing SB 102, this bill uses a broader "clean energy" definition (75% clean energy for new capacity, rising to 100% after 2040) and explicitly includes nuclear generation as eligible — a provision SB 102 excludes.
+Environmental groups have branded it a "data center handout bill," fiscal conservatives at the Colorado Taxpayers Union oppose it as a giveaway, while supporters argue it's the only way Colorado can compete with neighboring states offering aggressive incentive packages.
+Final fate: On May 7, 2026, the House Energy & Environment Committee postponed HB 1030 indefinitely — effectively killing the bill for the 2026 session.
+Reporting indicates sponsor Rep. Alex Valdez introduced a substantial environmental-guardrails amendment shortly before the PI motion.
+Both data-center bills (HB 1030 and SB 102) are dead at sine die.
+Off-session stakeholder negotiations are reportedly continuing, with the Xcel Large Load Tariff at the PUC (hearings May 19 and June 16) likely to set cost-allocation rules administratively in the interim.
+Expect a unified data-center bill to return in the 2027 session.

-The 20-year tax exemption and broader clean energy definition (including nuclear) makes Colorado competitive with Wyoming, Texas, and Utah.
+The 20-year tax exemption (with possible 10-year extension) and broader clean energy definition makes Colorado competitive with Wyoming, Texas, and Utah.
 Provides the regulatory certainty that large-scale investors need to commit $250M+ to a single state.

 Prevailing wage requirements and mandatory apprenticeship programs tied to qualifying projects mean thousands of high-paying construction jobs.
 Union support has been a key driver of the bill's momentum.